Summary

 Use GAT when:

-- You need interpretable attention weights for debugging or explanation
+- interpretable attention weights are required for debugging or explanation;

 Use GCN when:

-- The graph is homophilic (connected nodes tend to have the same label)
+- the graph is homophilic, meaning that connected nodes tend to share the same label;

 Use GraphSAGE when:

-- The graph has millions of nodes and you need mini-batch training
+- the graph contains millions of nodes and mini-batch training is required;

-- New nodes appear at inference time (inductive setting)
+- new nodes appear at inference time (the inductive setting);

-For very large graphs, consider combining approaches.
-For instance, you can use GraphSAGE-style neighbor sampling for scalability but replace the aggregator with an attention mechanism — this is essentially what many production systems do.
+For very large graphs, combining approaches is often productive.
+For example, GraphSAGE-style neighbor sampling can be used for scalability while the aggregator is replaced with an attention mechanism.
+This combination is common in production systems.

 Common Pitfalls and How to Avoid Them

-- Forgetting self-loops: Always add self-loops to the adjacency matrix.
+- Forgetting self-loops: self-loops should always be added to the adjacency matrix.
 Without them, a node cannot retain its own information during aggregation.

-- Too many layers: Start with 2.
-Add a third only if your graph has clear long-range dependencies.
-Monitor for over-smoothing by checking whether test accuracy drops with more layers.
+- Too many layers: begin with two.
+Add a third only if the graph exhibits clear long-range dependencies.
+Over-smoothing should be monitored by checking whether test accuracy drops as the number of layers increases.

-- Ignoring feature normalization: Row-normalize your input features.
+- Ignoring feature normalization: input features should be row-normalized.
 GNNs are sensitive to feature scale, and unnormalized features can destabilize attention computation.

-- Using dense adjacency for large graphs: An N×N dense matrix for a graph with 100K nodes requires 40 GB of memory (float32).
-Use sparse operations or edge-list representations.
+- Using a dense adjacency matrix for large graphs: an N×N dense matrix for a graph with 100,000 nodes requires 40 GB of memory in float32.
+Sparse operations or edge-list representations should be used.

-- Not using attention dropout: Without attention dropout, GAT tends to overfit by concentrating all attention on a single neighbor per node.
-The 0.6 default is aggressive but effective.
+- Omitting attention dropout: without attention dropout, GAT tends to overfit by concentrating all attention on a single neighbor per node.
+The default rate of 0.6 is aggressive but effective.

 Frequently Asked Questions